 Even with great on-page SEO, lots of content, and tons of social media mentions, sometimes the deciding factor for businesses competing digitally can be citation listings.

 Citations work to validate a business as a member of the local community.
-In industries with less competitive digital marketing, such as local services like plumbing and house painting, citations can be a great start for domination of local searches.
+In industries with less competitive digital marketing, such as local services like plumbing and house painting, citations can be a great start for the domination of local searches.

 For all businesses, citations are an important part of getting great rankings in search engine results.